GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Bigtable_Change_Streams_to_PubSub.md

 ### Optional Parameters

 * **messageEncoding** (The encoding of the message written into PubSub): The format of the message to be written into PubSub.
-Allowed formats are BINARY and JSON Text.
+Allowed formats are BINARY and JSON.
 Default value is JSON.
 * **messageFormat** (The format of the message written into PubSub): The message format chosen for outputting data to PubSub.
-Allowed formats are AVRO, PROTOCOL_BUFFERS and JSON Text.
+Allowed formats are AVRO, PROTOCOL_BUFFERS and JSON.
 Default value is JSON.
 * **stripValues** (Strip values for SetCell mutation): Strip values for SetCell mutation.
 If true the SetCell mutation message won’t include the values written.
 Defaults to: false.
 * **dlqDirectory** (Dead letter queue directory to store any unpublished change record.): The file path to store any unprocessed records with the reason they failed to be processed.
 Default is a directory under the Dataflow job's temp location.
 The default value is enough under most conditions.
 * **dlqRetryMinutes** (Dead letter queue retry minutes): The number of minutes between dead letter queue retries.
 Defaults to 10.
 * **dlqMaxRetries** (Dead letter maximum retries): The number of attempts to process change stream mutations.
 Defaults to 5.
-* **useBase64Rowkey** (Write Base64-encoded rowkeys): Only supported for the TEXT output file format.
-When set to true, rowkeys will be written as Base64-encoded strings.
-Otherwise bigtableChangeStreamCharset charset will be used to decode binary values into String rowkeysDefaults to false.
+* **useBase64Rowkeys** (Write Base64-encoded row keys): Only supported for the JSON messageFormat.
+When set to true, row keys will be written as Base64-encoded strings.
+Otherwise bigtableChangeStreamCharset charset will be used to decode binary values into String row keysDefaults to false.
 * **pubSubProjectId** (PubSub project ID): The PubSub Project.
 Default is the project for the Dataflow job.
-* **useBase64ColumnQualifiers** (Write Base64-encoded column qualifiers): Only supported for the TEXT output file format.
+* **useBase64ColumnQualifiers** (Write Base64-encoded column qualifiers): Only supported for the JSON messageFormat.
 When set to true, column qualifiers will be written as Base64-encoded strings.
 Otherwise bigtableChangeStreamCharset charset will be used to decode binary values into String column qualifiersDefaults to false.
-* **useBase64Values** (Write Base64-encoded values): Only supported for the TEXT output file format.
+* **useBase64Values** (Write Base64-encoded values): Only supported for the JSON messageFormat.
 When set to true, values will be written as Base64-encoded strings.
 Otherwise bigtableChangeStreamCharset charset will be used to decode binary values into String valuesDefaults to false.
 * **bigtableChangeStreamMetadataInstanceId** (Cloud Bigtable change streams metadata instance ID): The Cloud Bigtable instance to use for the change streams connector metadata table.
 Defaults to empty.
 * **bigtableChangeStreamMetadataTableTableId** (Cloud Bigtable change streams metadata table ID): The Cloud Bigtable change streams connector metadata table ID to use.
 If not provided, a Cloud Bigtable change streams connector metadata table will automatically be created during the pipeline flow.
 Defaults to empty.
 * **bigtableChangeStreamCharset** (Bigtable change streams charset name when reading values and column qualifiers): Bigtable change streams charset name when reading values and column qualifiers.
 Default is UTF-8.